Abhi-2809/ChatGPT_Impact_on_Education_Data_Analysis/README.md

 ## 📈 Project Overview
 We analyzed thousands of student survey responses to understand:
 - How students use ChatGPT across different academic difficulty levels ?
-- The perceived impact of AI tools on creativity, knowledge, and career preparation
+- The perceived impact of AI tools on creativity, knowledge, Employement and career preparation
 - Differences in ChatGPT usage across age groups, education levels, and student status

 ---